shujiang-kang/Model-calibration-with-NSGA2-python/README.md

 # Model calibration tool
-The tool is developed for multiple parameter calibration for process-based models such as swat, EPIC
+The tool is developed for multiple parameter calibration for process-based models such as swat, EPIC or other models.